Art and Design

 During KS1 Art club they explore different artists and their work who inspire them to create a variety of arts and crafts including mosaics, watercolour and clay art.

-We were awarded the Silver Arts Mark in 2019, celebrating our ambitions for high quality arts and cultural provision.
+We were awarded the Silver Arts Mark, celebrating our ambitions for high quality arts and cultural provision.